uc-cdis/gen3.org/content/resources/user/dictionary.md

 ### Viewing Data Dictionary as a Graph:
 * View the Data Dictionary as a graph to see each node, its properties, and its relationships.
-* Relationships between nodes are represented by arrows from one node to another..
+* Relationships between nodes are represented by arrows from one node to another.
 ![Dictionary Graph](graph.png)

 ### Viewing Data Dictionary as Tables: